Armstrong County, Texas: Law enforcement

 The current sheriff of Armstrong County is Melissa Anderson.
-She is assisted by three deputies.
-In addition to law enforcement duties, the Armstrong Sheriff's Office operates a county jail that houses up to eight inmates.
-The jail is staffed by five jailers (four full-time and one part-time) that are dual-hatted as dispatchers.
+She is assisted by three full time deputies.
+The Armstrong Sheriff's Office no longer operates a county jail, as it was closed in April 2022.

-This jail, located in Claude, Texas was erected in 1953 with the designs of Lawrence A. Kerr and Clayton B. Shiver.
+The old Armstrong County Jail, located in Claude, Texas was erected in 1953 with the designs of Lawrence A. Kerr and Clayton B. Shiver.
 It was built with stone quarried 14 miles to the south of Claude in Palo Duro Canyon that was recycled from the demolition of the former jail built in 1893.
-The jail houses inmates on the second floor and the first floor formerly served as the home of the Sheriff, though it has been converted to office space.
-The jail is also the location of the county's public-safety answering point (PSAP) and dispatch center.
+The jail housed inmates on the second floor and the first floor formerly served as the home of the Sheriff, though it was converted in to office space.
+The jail was also the location of the county's public-safety answering point (PSAP) and dispatch center.